Sustainability

 All Fujitec's CO2 emissions

-In fiscal year 2023, the amount of CO2 in scope 1 and 2 decreased by 10.8% (compared to the amount in fiscal year 2019, which was set as the base year), resulting in a figure of 23,670 tons.
-The sales volume intensity decreased by 29.5% from 14.6 tons per 100 million yen in fiscal year 2019, which was set as the base year, resulting in a figure of 10.3 tons per 100 million yen.
+In fiscal year 2024, the amount of CO2 in scope 1 and 2 decreased by 8.5% (compared to the amount in fiscal year 2019, which was set as the base year), resulting in a figure of 21,501 tons.
+The emissions intensity per net sales decreased by 31.5% from 13.0 tons per 100 million yen in fiscal year 2019, which was set as the base year, resulting in a figure of 8.9 tons per 100 million yen.

-In addition, as our proactive approach to decarbonization, we, Fujitec, will promote active information sharing with many suppliers in our supply chain now and in the future.
+In addition, as our proactive approach to decarbonization, we will promote active information sharing with many suppliers in our supply chain now and in the future.

 All Fujitec CO2 Emissions Graph